 As with other communicable diseases, it is sometimes necessary for other family members, or close contacts of the client, to be tested/examined at the clinic as well.

 The Tuberculosis Control Clinic reaches out to identify individuals in targeted populations at high risk for exposure to TB who have been infected but are not yet contagious.
 Staff will conduct outreach to find these individuals and provide treatment before they become ill and contagious to others.
 The Clinic serves as a resource for other health professionals, health care facilities, and congregate living establishments in the community.
 Referrals from these sources are welcome.
 The clinic nurse is available to answer questions and provide materials.

 If you or a family member needs an immunization, there is a clinic at the Broome County Health Department that offers all of the routine immunizations: polio, Hepatitis B, diphtheria-tetanus-acellular pertussis, (DTAP), Haemophilus Influenzae B (Hib), Pneumococcal Conjugate, Measles-Mumps-Rubella (MMR), and varicella.
 We offer tetanus-diphtheria (Td) for adults and meningococcal vaccine for college students.

 The Sexually Transmitted Disease (STD) Clinic is available to those people who are at risk or may have come in contact with one or more sexually transmitted diseases.
-There is no charge to Broome County residents for STD testing and treatment.
 A confidential interview by a professional staff member includes asking about the client's symptoms, their sexual activities and other information important to the diagnosis of their problem.

 HIV Counseling And Testing Services - 607.778.2839